 Gameline launches wide by mid-1983, but licensing disagreements with most of the big cartridge makers such as Atari, Mattel and Coleco prevent many of the biggest 2600 hits from appearing on the system.
 At launch, Imagic is the sole major manufacturer of games available on the system, although product from Fox, TigerVision and Spectravision are also planned.
 In a repeat of what had happened at The Source, CVC President Von Meister again is relieved of his duties, but not before he brings Marc Seriff and Jim Kimsey into the company.
 Steve Case, another key member, had been lured over to CVC in 1982 from PepsiCo Inc. When the Gameline system is eventually shut down in early 1985, these three execs reform CVC into Quantum Computer Services.
 The company develops a telecommunications network package dedicated to the Commodore C64/128 computers, a system based on tech licensed from an already existing online entity called PlayNET.
 QuantumLink is set for launch on October 1, 1985, and the system is operated jointly with Commodore International, who bundle QuantumLink products with their computers and modems.
 QuantumLink offers connectivity for a flat fee of $9.95 a month, and a registration charge of $25 is put into place at the beginning of 1986.
 A disk drive is needed to load the system software, and if you already have a modem for your 64/128, you get a month of free service.
 If you need a modem, you are provided one free if you sign up for a four-month term.
 Users are also billed six cents a minute for “Plus” features such as online chat, email, head-to-head games like Chess and Hangman, and the ability to download demo programs and public-domain software.
 You do get an hour of “Plus” time free every month, however.
 Operating hours for the service are 6pm to 7am on weekdays and 24 hours a day through the weekend.
 Users, or Q-Linkers as they’re called, can use up to five different accounts on one computer; great for parents, who can set time limited profiles for their kids.
 Or perhaps for those who want to juggle a few different online personalities.
 Q-Link eventually adds support for Apple computers under the AppleLink banner, and PC Link for IBM compatibles in a partnership with Tandy.
 An online service for IBM’s PS/1 operating system is also made by Quantum and called Promenade.

 If you thought emojis or emoticons were a fairly recent Internet invention, then :p.
 They actually show up in email and chat room communications on QLink, such expressive symbols known there as QShorthand graphics or QGraphics for short.
 Hang around long enough and you’ll see happy :), a wink (;)), somebody angry (>:(), a glasses-wearing nerd (8)), or as I demonstrated above, someone sticking their tongue out… among many others.
-Things get even more visually expressive when the first virtual online graphical community ever is set up on QuantumLink, developed by LucasFilm and made available in a pilot project between 1986 and 1988.
-Called Habitat, it allows users to create graphical avatars and chat and barter for items in a real-time environment, including potentially hundreds of different areas, along with user-created rooms.
-Laws and acceptable behaviors are created by the users, including the robbing and killing of each other.
+Things get even more visually expressive when the first virtual online graphical community ever is set up on QuantumLink, with the superbly-named Chip Morningstar as project leader, programmer and principle designer.
+LucasFilm initially pitches the service as MicroCosm to Steve Case in September of 1985.
+It is eventually made available to Commodore 64 users in a beta phase on QuantumLink between 1986 and 1988.
+Renamed Habitat, it allows users to create graphical avatars and walk around, chat and barter for items in a real-time animated environment, including potentially hundreds of different areas, along with user-created rooms.
+Laws and acceptable behaviours are created by the users, including the robbing and killing of each other.
 At the end of the pilot period in 1988, Habitat is scaled down and opened wide to users as a simple graphical chat room called Club Caribe.
+In this form the service continues until 1994.
 In 1989, Case, Kimsey and Seriff morph QuantumLink and all its sundry services into another little online company…America Online.
 Von Meister does not share in the billion-dollar success of AOL, and succumbs to cancer in 1995 at the age of 53.